by T. Austin-Sparks

 The Dynamic of Victory

-It is finally declared as to the Lord Jesus, you know, and moves into what is in our mechanical arrangement, chapter 2.
+It is finally declared as to the Lord Jesus, you know, and moves into what is, in our mechanical arrangement, chapter 2.
 The Lord Jesus has gone down to the depths, "Obedient unto death, yea the death of the Cross, wherefore God hath highly exalted Him, and given Him the name which is above every name."
 It's victory!
 Victory, Paul!
 Victory, Philippians!
 Victory, Christ!
 That is what is here.
 But what we are concerned with in this brief space of time is the way of victory.
 And it's a very unnatural way of victory.
 A very unnatural way of victory.

-I don't know what you would even remotely mentally figure or conjure up, as a picture of victory, and the way to victory.
+I don't know what you would even remotely mentally figure or conjure up as a picture of victory, and the way to victory.
 Of course, victory itself implies warfare and conflict.
 Yes, but in this letter, it's something more than that.
 It's something more than that, this victory is not just objective, whether it be the Philippian jail or the Roman prison or the persecutions from without.
 The victory is here subjective, inward... and it's a strange way of victory, you know, quite unnatural.
 And it is, in the main, supremely and pre-eminently presented in the case of the Lord Jesus (chapter 2, as you know, from verse 5 onwards).
 The cycle... equal with God... equal with God - by His own right, in His own right - equal with God in glory.
 It was said through John, "Father, glorify Thou Me with the glory which I had with Thee before the world was."
 All that!
 All the content of that... emptied Himself, found in fashion as a man, the form of a bondslave, "obedient unto death, yea the death of the Cross".
 From the highest heights to the lowest depths.
-From the greatest fullness to the most utter emptiness.
+From the greatest fullness to the most utter emptiness; the cycle of victory.

-The Cycle of Victory
+The Cycle of Victory - the Way of Victory

-The cycle of victory, the way of victory.
 The great "wherefore" comes in at that deep point - the death of the Cross.
 An unnatural way, isn't it?
 Now you notice that this is taken by the apostle to be the history of Philippian believers and, of course, in our own case.
-In principle the apostle takes that up from Christ and passes it over to believers and says, "Let this same mind be in you that was in Christ Jesus."
-By the same process, by the same experience in principle, with certain differences between Christ and ourselves (we are always having to safeguard that) but in principle: the same cycle, the same history, the same experience for believers.
+In principle the apostle takes that up from Christ and passes it over to believers and says, "Let this same mind be in you that was in Christ Jesus".
+By the same process, by the same experience, in principle, with certain differences between Christ and ourselves (we are always having to safeguard that) but in principle the same cycle, the same history, the same experience for believers.
 "Let this same mind..." the same mindedness - the same mindedness, that is, have the same disposition, the same disposition.

 In Scotland we have a way of speaking, we ask somebody if they're going to do something or want to do something, we say: "Are you minded to do so?"
 Are you minded?
 A mindedness... a disposition... an attitude.
 Let this same disposition be in you as was in Christ Jesus.
 And the result will be the same in both ways: down, down, down you go, until you touch the bottom.
 And at the bottom the terminus is met and things turn round and go up, and up.
 But there's no up until there's been the down; no up until there's been the down.
 And this is not something in our history which is done once and for all; it was in the case of the Lord Jesus, and that is one of the differences.